top of page

 Membership Responsibilities

-Be an active participant in your own treatment with your case worker, therapist, and/or psychiatrist, including speaking openly and honestly about medications you may be prescribed.
-We require that you sign a Release of Information form allowing us to speak with your mental health provider.
-If you change providers, please see a staff person so you can sign a new release.
+• We need everyone to sign a Release of Information form that allows us to speak with your mental health provider.
+If you change providers, please see a staff person to update that document.

-• Attend the club whenever you need to; there is no attendance requirement
+• Attend the club whenever you need to; there is no attendance requirement.

 Membership Activities and Services